SEugley/Portfolio/README.md

 ### Projects

 #### Customer De-Identification
-In this Customer De-identification project, the risks of identifying customers in a telecom customer survey dataset was evaluated and then mitigated.
-Four different scenarios of re-identification are presented: Intentional attack, unintentional recognition, data breaches, and public data disclosure.
-To assess the risk of client identification, the project used established statistical methodologies and probabilistic algorithms.
-Creating equivalence classes with similar values for quasi-identifiers (e.g., age, gender, monthly credit card usage, household income), was a crucial component in protecting customer identity.
-Efforts were made to ensure that each class was big enough to lower the possibility of singling out any specific individual.
-Utilizing data quality controls, masking sensitive variables, and grouping data into ranges, the project was able to successfully reduce the re-identification risk while also maintaining the utility of the dataset.
+A comprehensive risk assessment of a telecom customer survey dataset to evaluate the potential for customer re-identification was performed.
+Statistical methods and probabilistic algorithms were applied across four scenarios: intentional attack, unintentional recognition, data breaches, and public disclosure.
+Equivalence classes for quasi-identifiers, ensuring adequate group sizes to reduce re-identification risks, were established.
+Data quality controls, variable masking, and data grouping strategies were implemented to successfully mitigate risks while preserving the dataset’s utility.
 #### [Data De-identification Project Repository](https://github.com/SEugley/Data_De-identification)